oganm/allenBrain/README.md

 ### Image syncronization

-You can get closets points of other slides from the same dataset to get other slides depicting the region
+You can get closest points of other slides from the same dataset to get other slides depicting the region

 ``` r
 # gel all images for Prox1 experiment